ikbal-nayem/english-tutor/README.md

 2. Open your browser and navigate to `http://localhost:3000` to access the application.

-3. Create `.env` file and add your OpenRouter API key and LLM model name (Example in `.env.example`).
+3. Create `.env` file and add your OpenRouter API key (Example in `.env.example`).

+4. Optionally, add your LLM model name to `LLM` in `.env` file.

-4. Start practicing your English speaking skills!
+5. Start practicing your English speaking skills!